Objectives Curriculum Subcommittee

 - Anand Devaiah, MD, Associate Program Director for Education; Director, Medical Student Education in Otolaryngology

-- Shi Yang, Department of Pathology and Lab Medicine
+- Shi Yang, MD, Associate Professor, Department of Pathology and Lab Medicine

 - Uri Avissar, Assistant Professor, Department of Gastroenterology